EYBlockchain/nightfall_3/README.md

 - CLIENT1_API_URL, CLIENT2_API_URL with the clients that user1 and user2 will connect as client API
   to generate the transactions.
-- USER1_KEY, USER2_KEY with the private keys of the users
+- USER1_KEY, USER2_KEY with the private keys of the users.
-- USER1_MNEMONIC and USER2_MNEMONIC with the mnemonics of the users
+- USER1_MNEMONIC and USER2_MNEMONIC with the mnemonics of the users.
 - USER1_COMPRESSED_ZKP_PUBLIC_KEY and USER2_COMPRESSED_ZKP_PUBLIC_KEY with the compressed zkp public
   keys of the users.
 - BLOCKCHAIN_WS_HOST with the blockchain you want to test When you execute the command